SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    -> let age = -3
    -> assert(age >= 0, "A person's age can't be less than zero.")
    xx assert
-   // This assertion fails because -3 is not >= 0.
+   // This assertion fails because -3 isn't >= 0.

 In this example, code execution continues if ``age >= 0`` evaluates to ``true``, that is, if the value of ``age`` is nonnegative.